Haydeux/EXFLAME/FLAME-main/README.md

 # FLAME
-All the code used in the FLAME project to attempt to deal with kiwifruit motion in orchards in autonomuous kiwifruit devices
+From the existing work on the FLAME project.
+Has now become the EXFLAME project.